-Here's Why I Might Know What I'm Talking About
+Here's Why I'm Pretty Sure I Know What I'm Talking About

 It’s about the reader, stupid (Yes, an idea borrowed from Bill Clinton).

-Writing started for me about the same time I realized I couldn’t do math, more specifically, when shapes were introduced.
+Writing started for me about the same time I realized I couldn’t do math -- well, more specifically, when shapes were introduced.
 This witchcraft called Geometry made no sense to me.
-It was like looking at hieroglyphics on a stone wall.
 Almost the same day math caused my eyes to cross, I started being praised for my ability to write.
-A whole world opened up, and it’s been the foundation of everything I’ve done since which has included:
+A whole world opened up, and it’s been the foundation of everything I’ve done since, which has included:

 We live in the best time in history to make a living with words.
 This isn’t about syntax, grammar or the strength of your nut graph.
 This is the real world where the smartest don’t always win.
 You need a thick skin, a little talent and a lot of balls.
 It’s about who can survive the longest, weather the storm, and make the best decisions.